Customer Journey Mapping: What Is It & How Does It Work?

 Create an “ideal buyer” character or persona based on data and demographics for your product, including their age, gender, education level, geographic location, and so on.

 You can define multiple specific audiences, and then target each separately.
-The more data you have, the more accurate your target audience will be; but if you’re just starting, you can guesstimate your target audiences by modeling them on those of your competitors.
+The more data you have, the more accurate your target audience will be; but if you’re just starting, you can guesstimate your target audience by modeling them on those of your competitors.

 A lead magnet is something you offer prospective buyers in exchange for their contact information.
 It could be something as simple as a discount or something you create, such as an e-book or informative webinar.
 Your product and your target audience will dictate the kind of lead magnet you use.